emmercm/igir/docs/usage/best-practices.md

 DAT groups have some overlap between them, so using DATs from multiple groups at the same time may cause duplicate files or filename collisions.
 Different groups also have different conventions that may require different settings, such as [filters](../roms/filtering-preferences.md#filters) and [1G1R preferences](../roms/filtering-preferences.md#preferences-for-1g1r).

-Also, keep ROM sets organized by DATs from different groups in separate directories.
+Keep ROM sets organized by DATs from different groups in separate directories.
 For example, create different directories for No-Intro, Redump, and TOSEC-organized ROM sets.

 ## File Inputs

 **Keep one primary collection and then copy to other sub-collections.**

-Provide your output directory as one of the input directories, and then any other input directories you wish to copy or move into your primary collection.
-Doing so will let you [clean the output directory](../output/cleaning.md) safely.

-Then, create sub-collections by copying files from your main collection to other devices, optionally applying [filtering and preference rules](../roms/filtering-preferences.md).
+Having a consolidated collection that only consists of ROMs matched to DATs allows for easy copying to other places, such as flash carts.
+This will allow you to recreate sub-collections in case of any file loss.

+Additionally, sub-collections are likely to have [filtering and preference rules](../roms/filtering-preferences.md) applied based on the use case, but you may not want to filter out ROMs from your primary collection in the same way.

 **Provide the output directory as an input directory when cleaning.**

-If you use new DATs with an existing collection that may have changed ROM names, then `igir clean` may delete files from your output directory that have the wrong filename.
+If you use new DATs with an existing collection that may have changed ROM names, then [`igir clean`](../output/cleaning.md) may delete files from your output directory that have the wrong filename.

-TODO(cemmer)...

-This is because the [`igir clean` command](../output/cleaning.md) won't delete file paths considered for writing (no matter if a file was actually written, or it was ignored because of [overwriting](../output/options.md#overwriting-files) rules).
-Providing the output directory as an input directory will ensure no DAT-matched files are deleted.
+The solution is to provide the output directory as an additional [input](../roms/scanning.md) directory, allowing Igir to move/rename files to the updated name.
+Igir will only ever [copy](../commands.md#copy) or [move](../commands.md#move) files from an input directory to the output directory, allowing users to be very intentional with Igir's behavior.

 Example: